bullmoose20/MK-Docs/docs/kometa/install/qnap.md

         Anything you can do via command-line arguments can be done with [Environment Variables](../environmental.md), which is more typical in Docker environments.

-        For example, you could add an environment variable named `KOMET_TESTS` with a value of `true` to run the collections you have defined as tests.
+        For example, you could add an environment variable named `KOMETA_TESTS` with a value of `true` to run the collections you have defined as tests.

         Click "Environments" on the left to set environment variables.